Resolving Disputes & Conflicts Through Mediation

 I AM INTERESTED: WHAT DO I DO?

 Call our office and explain the problem as you see it.
-If mediation is appropriate for your problem, we will contact the other party involved.
-If they are also willing, a time and place will be set for your mediation.
+If mediation is appropriate for your problem, we will send you appropriate documents to begin the process.
+If all parties are also willing, a time and place will be set for your mediation.

 ALL CONVERSATIONS ARE HELD IN CONFIDENCE.